Extending Whitney's extension theorem: nonlinear function spaces: Introduction

-We wish to give a global version of Theorem A in terms of manifolds of mappings, i.e.\ for the map $\res^M_C \colon C^\infty (M,N) \rightarrow C^\infty (C,N)$.
+We will use this result to show that $\res^M_C \colon C^\infty (M,N) \rightarrow C^\infty (C,N)$ admits \emph{local} splittings.
 Recall that for a smooth manifold $M$ (possibly with corners), the space $C^\infty_{\text{fS}} (M,N)$ of smooth mappings with the fine very strong topology (see \cite{HS17} and \cite{michor}, where the fS-topology is called $\mathcal{FD}$-topology) can be turned into an infinite dimensional manifold.
 If $M$ is compact the fine very strong topology coincides with the well known compact open $C^\infty$-topology.
-Hence if the subset $C$ is a manifold, smoothness of $\res_C^M$ is a well defined concept.
-We prove in Section \ref{sect: MFDMAP} that Theorem A yields local sections of $\res_C^M$ if $C$ is a submanifold with corners of $M$.
+We prove in Section \ref{sect: MFDMAP} that Theorem~A yields local sections of $\res_C^M$ if $C$ is a submanifold with corners of $M$.
 If $C$ is compact, we can even relax the condition and allow \emph{submanifolds with rough boundary}, a definition introduced by Karl-Hermann Neeb \cite{GloecknerNeebBuch}.
-We establish in Proposition~\ref{prop: rsub:nnf} that closed submanifolds with rough boundary satisfy the necessary cusp condition, so as to make Theorem~A applicable.
-Note however, that for this generalised boundary one has first to establish the manifold structure of the manifold of mappings.
-We give the construction in Section \ref{sect: mfdmap:rb} and remark that it might be of independent interest as it is to the best of our knowledge the only source currently available for the construction.
 Thus our next main result can be formulated as follows: